To be eligible for free transactional legal services, an organization must be:

 Other considerations include: the organization’s impact and beneficiaries, financial profile and sustainability, the nature of the legal request and the likelihood we can identify an attorney to assist, as well as the organization’s ability to be responsive to and work with the Partnership and our volunteer attorneys.
 For a start-up organization, the quality and thoughtfulness of its business plan is also a consideration.

-Pro Bono Partnership can assist new groups with incorporation and obtaining tax-exempt status, and charges a $500 fee for this service.
-The organization should also be prepared to pay filing fees at the state and federal level.
+Pro Bono Partnership can assist new groups with incorporation and/or obtaining tax-exempt status, and charges a non-refundable administrative fee of $695 to organizations that qualify for our services.
+The organizations should also be prepared to pay filing fees at the state and federal level.
 Please visit our Emerging Nonprofits page if you would like assistance with formation.